 The Children’s Defense Fund is seeking Policy Interns for Summer 2019.
 Policy Interns at the Children’s Defense Fund track legislation and policy proposals, attend briefings and hearings, conduct research, analyze data and summarize new reports to help advance a comprehensive legislative agenda to level the playing field for all children in America.

 CDF Policy Internships are offered in the following areas:

-The Child Health staff works to ensure that every child has a Healthy Start in life.
-Their primary policy goal is to ensure all children have access to affordable, comprehensive health coverage that is easy to get and to keep.
-Work includes policy analysis, legislative and administrative advocacy, research and coalition building around implementation of the Affordable Care Act, Medicaid, the Children’s Health Insurance Program (CHIP), the federal budget, and other elements of maternal and child health policy.
+Child Health Interns support CDF’s efforts to ensure all children have access to affordable, comprehensive health coverage that is easy to get and to keep.
+Our Child Health work includes policy analysis, legislative and administrative advocacy, research and coalition building around implementation of the Affordable Care Act, Medicaid, the Children’s Health Insurance Program (CHIP), the federal budget, and other elements of maternal and child health policy.

 Child Welfare and Mental Health

 Child Welfare and Mental Health Interns support CDF’s efforts to ensure all children a safe start in a permanent nurturing family and community with access to services that help strengthen families and avoid crises.
 Our Child Welfare work focuses on improving policies and programs that serve or advocate for children who have been abused or neglected, or are at risk of abuse and neglect; are in families challenged by substance abuse, mental health problems and domestic violence; are being raised by grandparents or other relatives; have serious emotional problems and need mental health services, and/or are at risk of coming to the attention of the child welfare system.